xAmiBa/Chitter_app/README.md

 ## Further Development

+The Chitter app has undergone significant improvements to enhance its functionality and security.
+These improvements include:

+- Passwords are now hidden in input forms for increased security.
+- Password hashing has been implemented to protect user passwords.
+- The user interface has been updated for a more user-friendly experience.
+- HTTP sessions have been added for better user session management.

-Future improvements and features to be considered for the Chitter app include:
+Additionally, future improvements and features to be considered for the Chitter app include:

 - Implementing a more polished and user-friendly user interface using CSS for enhanced UX.
 - Adding email notifications for mentions in peeps.
 - Strengthening the password validation during sign-up.